When is p-hacking detectable?: Detectable and Undetectable -hacking

-Consider a population of t-tests.
-Each researcher first draws the unobserved latent true effect $h\in\mathbb{R}$ from an unknown distribution $\Pi_0$.
+Our first goal is to formally state our null hypothesis.
+This requires characterizing what the $t$-curve looks like if there is no selective reporting.
+Consider a population of $t$-tests.
+Each researcher first draws the unobserved latent true effect $H\in\mathbb{R}$ from an unknown distribution $\Pi_0 \in \mathcal{P}$.
 We call $\Pi_0$ the {\it distribution of true effects}.
-The researcher then reports the $t$-statistic, which is $h$ plus normal noise $ T\: |\: h \sim N(h,1) $.
-The conditional probability density $f_{T|h}\left(t\:|\:h\right)$ of $T$ is:
+The honest researcher then reports the $t$-statistic $T$, which is $H$ plus independent noise $Z$.

-The unconditional density of $T$ is the expectation over the conditional density.
+The probability density function (PDF) of $T$ is therefore the {\it convolution} of the distribution of $H$ with the standard normal density:

-\begin{remark}\normalfont We call this setup ``correct specification" because $T|h$ is exactly normal.
-If $ T\: |\: h$ were only approximately normal, we would call this ``misspecification."
-Misspecification will be studied in Section \ref{sec:misspecification}. \end{remark}